 Automobile Accident - Leg Fracture and Psychological Injury

 Plaintiff was a seventeen year-old high school student in her senior year when she was injured while riding as a front seat passenger in a friend's car.
-The car crash occurred as they were proceeding straight through an intersection with an on-ramp to Route 3, when then they were cut off by a left turning pick-up truck.
+The car crash occurred as they were proceeding straight through an intersection with an on-ramp to Route 3 in Plymouth, Massachusetts, when then they were cut off by a left turning pick-up truck.
 The truck was owned by the defendant construction company, and was being operated by its president, though the accident occurred after working hours.

 Despite her broken leg, plaintiff was able to return to school after several weeks of recuperation, but was precluded from resuming any sports activities.
 She had previously been an active soccer player.
 Plaintiff was unable to return to her part-time jobs during this time.